T-NhanNguyen/WSUV-CAPSTONE-USDIGITAL-21/README.md

 Critical problems with the current PCB design:
 	There is an accidental short between RO pin of LTC485 and one of the button that I've overlooked.
 This means that one button would just be unusable

-	The LEDs are soldered in the wrong orientation.
+	The debugging LEDs are soldered in the wrong orientation.
 I didn't expect the LED to be this small

 	Q1 power footprint is incorrect (which we've already addressed)

 	Analog pin on the chip was not utilized for the Analog encoder port.
 (There are pin headers that allow us to connect it to another pin, but the Diodes won't be useable).

 	AREF is shorted to ground, which prevents us from using ADC functionality of the MCU

+	The dimensions of the LCD displays are wrong

+	The wiring for the quadrature encoders aren't consistent

+	This prototype uses a lot of 32 bit data types, however, this is a 16 bit processor, performances and memmory will be affected.